junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "But he's on Earth, alive?"
 Dean takes a step toward Sarah, staring at her.

 "Yes," Sarah answers breathlessly.
-"It's dark, the place he is, but there is a small closed window, high up on the wall.
+"It's dark, the place he is, but there is a small closed window, high up on the wall, barred.
 Like a facility."
 She takes turns looking at them, pleading, "Can you help find him, and save him?
 I can't move on without knowing he's alright."

 "We'll try our best," Sam tells her, but he looks away.